 The U.S. Army Corps of Engineers Charleston District and Horry County are partnering to study flood risk reduction measures for flood impact areas along the Waccamaw River and its tributaries.

 Charleston District and Horry County signed a Feasibility Cost Share Agreement in August 2022 to kick-off the Waccamaw River Flood Risk Management Study.
-The purpose of the study is to address flood and life safety risk to communities and transportation routes specifically within Horry County, and generally within the Waccamaw River Basin, and to recommend a plan to reduce this risk.
-Primary flood impact areas initially identified in Horry County based on historical flooding information include Bucksport, Socastee, City of Conway, Red Bluff, and Longs.
+The purpose of the study is to address flood and life safety risk to communities and transportation routes specifically within Horry County, and to recommend a plan to reduce this risk.
+Primary flood impact areas identified in Horry County based on historical flooding information include Bucksport, Socastee, City of Conway, Red Bluff, and Longs.

-The study will evaluate both structural and nonstructural measures to reduce flood risks.
-Potential structural measures under consideration include flood barriers, floodwater diversions, and flood water retention using a range of hardened structures such as flood walls to nature-based structures such as floodplain benching.
-Potential nonstructural measures under consideration include elevating, floodproofing, relocating, and/or acquiring structures in the floodplain.
-These measures can be explored in the Study StoryMap.
+The study is evaluating both structural and nonstructural measures to reduce flood risks.
+Examples include flood barriers, floodwater diversions, and flood water retention using a range of hardened structures such as flood walls to nature-based structures such as floodplain benching.
+Nonstructural measures being studied include elevating, floodproofing, and acquiring structures in the floodplain.

 The Study Objectives

-• Reduce the risk of damages to structures, industry, and public infrastructure within the affected communities of Conway, Bucksport, Socastee, Red Bluff and Longs
+• Reduce/mitigate flood damages to structures, critical infrastructure, and roads within the affected communities of Conway, Bucksport, Socastee, Red Bluff and Longs

-• Increase the reliability of evacuation and supply routes during flood events
+• Increase the accessibility and resilience of ingress/egress and supply routes

 Study Status